Microsoft Store Education Offer

 Faculty, Staff and Students purchasing from the Microsoft Education Store may have limited quantities of items that they can purchase per academic school year.
 A maximum of three items can be purchased per order.
 Bulk orders not valid and may be cancelled.

 Also, all products may not be available at student pricing and some limitations may apply.
-Offer excludes Xbox One consoles, Xbox 360 consoles, Xbox Live, Xbox Games, Windows phone with contract, refurbished products, Office 365 University, Windows 8 Pro Student Upgrade, and services.
+Offer excludes Xbox One consoles, Xbox 360 consoles, Xbox Live, Xbox Games, Microsoft Band, Windows phone with contract, refurbished products, Office 365 University, Windows 8 Pro Student Upgrade, and services.
 Some products are only available for higher education students, and may require additional student eligibility verification and confirmation at checkout to complete your order.

 Finally, Microsoft Store education offers are not valid on prior orders or purchases, and cannot be transferred or otherwise redeemed for cash or coupon code.
 In some cases, the students offers may not be combinable with other offers.